-When the long-wavelength Cutera CoolGlide Excel laser was introduced, I concluded that at last we had a tool available that had the combination of flexibility, safety and effectiveness to allow us to begin to offer California hair removal treatment to our patients.
+When the long-wavelength Cutera CoolGlide Excel laser was introduced, I concluded that at last we had a tool available that had the combination of flexibility, safety, and effectiveness to allow us to begin to offer California hair removal treatment to our patients.
 After over three years of experience with the CoolGlide Laser, we have now replaced this laser with the hand built Sciton Profile Laser, a significant improvement over the CoolGlide.
 The Sciton has the same safe long wavelength laser that was in the CoolGlide, but the Sciton has numerous advantages.
-Because it fires through a sapphire chilling plate, it assures that the skin is optimally cooled before, during, and after the laser pulse.
+Because it fires through a sapphire cooling plate, it assures that the skin is optimally cooled before, during, and after the laser pulse.
 This results in a treatment that is both safer and less painful than treatments with the CoolGlide.
-Further, the laser pulses are delivered via a computer controlled scanner, rather than by manual movement of the laser head.
+Furthermore, the laser pulses are delivered via a computer-controlled scanner, rather than by manual movement of the laser head.
 The computer control assures that there is the exact amount of desired pulse overlap, no more and no less.
-Also, the computer fires the pulses in a pattern that assures that every part of the skin is covered, but also that each laser pulse is separated in time from the pulses on either side of it.
+Also, the computer fires the pulses in a pattern that assures that every part of the skin is covered, and also that each laser pulse is separated in time from the pulses on either side of it.
 This keeps the heat from one pulse from spreading to the adjacent pulse.
 This combination assures more uniform coverage with each treatment session, and the more perfect control of energy spread from adjacent areas further enhances comfort and safety.
-Furthermore, because the Sciton has dual ND-YAG lasers, one can fire while the second is recharging.
+Furthermore, because the Sciton has dual Nd:YAG lasers, one can fire while the second is recharging.
 This means much shorter treatment sessions.
 Finally, because of its highly customizable advanced computerized control system, the treatment parameters are much more likely to be error free, as well as more effective, than older laser systems.

 The purpose of the information presented here is to help you understand the nature of this major advance in California laser hair removal.